Recording macOS Without Root Access

 You can’t just mix the streams.

-Loudness normalization.
+Real-time loudness normalization.
 EBU R128.
 The broadcast standard.

 Every frame: measure perceived loudness.
 Adjust gain.
 Apply.